Head of the Research Laboratory

 Biography of the Head of the Laboratory

-György Kozmann, MSc (electrical engineering Budapest University of Technology, 1964), CSc (1981), DSc (2001), professor (University of Pannonia), head of the Centre for Medical Informatics Research & Development, Faculty of Information Technology, Veszprem.
+György Kozmann, MSc (electrical engineering Budapest University of Technology, 1964), CSc (1981), DSc (2001), professor (University of Pannonia), head of the Medical Informatics Research & Development Center and the Bioelectric Cardiac Imaging Research Laboratory, Faculty of Information Technology, Veszprem.
 Since 1998, full-time lecturer at the University of Pannonia.
-Currently professor emeritus at the University and (part-time) at the Research Institute for Materials Science, Hungarian Academy of Sciences.
-Member of several academic committees, board member of the International Medical Informatics Association (IMIA) and the International Society of Electrocardiology (ISE).
-Former president of the John von Neumann Computer Society, editor-in-chief of IME, the Hungarian journal of health managers.
+Previously, scientific advisor at the Institute of Technical Physics and Materials Science, Hungarian Academy of Sciences (MTA MFA).
+Currently, professor emeritus at the University and (part-time) at the MTA MFA, and member of the Committee on Automation and Computer Science.
+Former board member of the International Medical Informatics Association (IMIA) and the International Society of Electrocardiology (ISE).
+Former president of the John von Neumann Computer Society, editor-in-chief of Interdisciplinary Hungarian Healthcare (IME), the Hungarian journal of health managers.
 Professional interests: healthcare information systems, measurement and interpretation of bioelectric phenomena and telemedicine.